 - September 2nd: Independence Day.

 The lunar calendar determines some of the Vietnamese holidays.
-Every year starts with a new moon and because of this Têt, the Vietnamese New Year, is celebrated on a different day each year but always somewhere between mid- January and mid-February.
+Every year starts with a new moon and because of this Têt, the Vietnamese New Year is celebrated on a different day each year but always somewhere between mid- January and mid-February.
 Public life in Vietnam comes to a halt from one week before until one week after Têt.
-There is also a mid-autumn celebration in September, Têt Trung Thu, which is a celebration for kids with presents, colorful dragon dances and special meals.
+There is also a mid-autumn celebration in September, Têt Trung Thu, which is a celebration for kids with presents, colourful dragon dances and special meals.

 Food & drinks Vietnam

 Vietnamese food has a fresh taste and is easy to digest.
 This is due to the use of pure raw ingredients, natural herbs, a unique cooking style and the combination of many different tastes.
-A crucial ingredient in the Vietnamese kitchen is nuoc man or fish sauce.
+A crucial ingredient in the Vietnamese kitchen is Nuoc man or fish sauce.
 You are supposed to eat with chopsticks from a small bowl; you take some rice in your bowl and add a little bit of meat, fish or vegetables.
 It is considered rude to fill your bowl completely.

 White rice or òm is the primary ingredient of every Vietnamese dish.
 Noodle soup or phò, vegetables, meat, fish, herbs and sauces are served in addition to òm.
 Spring rolls and steamed rice pancakes are popular snacks.
 There are also a few vegetarian options, such as bamboo soup or fried mushrooms.
 Vietnam has a wide variety of local beers, such as Hanoi, Halida, Huda, Saigon Beer and 333.
 There are many soft drinks available, but fresh lemon juice and tea are the best options when you are very thirsty.
-Vietnamese coffee is very strong and viscous.
-It is not recommended to drink tap water, but nuoc soi or bottled mineral water is almost anywhere available for purchase.
+Vietnamese coffee is very strong and vicious.
+It is not recommended to drink tap water, but Nuoc Soi or bottled mineral water is almost anywhere available for purchase.